 Reading and Writing Blogs

-This seminar is to familiarize students with the history, theories, and practices surrounding blogging while offering an overview of some of the tools and sites available for publishing blogs like WordPress, Atavist, Tumblr and Twitter.
-In this course, students will consider how blogging has evolved, discuss the presentation of self, examine how the personal is political, read and respond to blogs, and create and post their own blogs.
+This seminar will familiarize students with the history, theories, and practices surrounding blogging while offering an overview of some of the tools and sites available for publishing blogs like WORDPRESS, ATAVIST, TUMBLR, and TWITTER.
+In this course, students will consider how blogging has evolved, discuss the presentation of self, examine how the personal is political, read and respond to blogs, and to create and post their own blogs.
 At the end of the course, students will be able to speak about the origins and evolution of blogging, reflect on theories surrounding blog writing, speak about cyberactivism and its role in driving social change, and create and critique blogs.
-Students will submit a final portfolio of revised work including a 7-10 page essay reflecting on their blogging, framed by class readings and their own research, a 5-7 page review of at least three blogs they read throughout the semester, and a reflective essay that addresses their learning and the connections they have made between course material and their lives or other courses.
+Students will submit a final portfolio of revised work including critical, creative, and reflective writing.
+This is a 4 credit course.

 Writing and Producing Podcasts

 Podcasting is an exploding medium that gives a platform to many previously unheard voices and narratives.
 In this course, students will examine a variety of genres, formats, and styles to help determine how they want to present their own voices.
 After analyzing existing shows, students will work individually, with a co-host, or on a small panel to build their own podcast from the ground up.
 Throughout the course, students will learn the podcast development process: content brainstorming, researching, writing, interviewing, recording, editing, producing, and publishing.
 Students will leave with a finished pilot episode with the option of publishing online.